-- 1. Although a partial phase-alignment corresponding to the peaks/troughs of ORN (200-300 ms) and ORP (300-400 ms) components was observed in the theta waveforms in both control and alcoholic groups, alcoholics showed decreased amplitude in both broadband and subbands of theta activity especially during Loss condition (Fig. 3, panels A and B). - 2.
-Time-frequency (TF) plots showed that the alcoholic group, compared to the control group, showed markedly decreased theta power (200-500 ms) during each outcome condition (Fig. 3, panels C and D). - 3.
+- 1. While a partial phase-alignment corresponding to the peaks/troughs of ORN (200-300 ms) and ORP (300-400 ms) components was observed in the theta waveforms in both control and alcoholic groups, alcoholics showed decreased amplitude in both broadband and subbands of theta activity especially during Loss condition (Fig. 3, Panels A and B). - 2.
+Time-frequency (TF) plots showed that the alcoholic group, compared with the control group, showed markedly decreased theta power (200-500 ms) during each outcome condition (Fig. 3, Panels C and D). - 3.
 It was obvious in the topographic maps that the alcoholic group had markedly reduced theta activity during each outcome condition.
 High theta ( $\theta$ 2) power in alcoholics had additional (and possibly intruding) occipital activity.
-In both groups, loss conditions had anteriorly focused theta activity while gain conditions involved both anterior maxima (primarily for $\theta$ 2) as well as posterior maxima (primarily for $\theta$ 1) (Fig. 4, panels A and B). - 4.
-CSD activity showed drastically weaker source activity in alcoholics compared to controls, especially at the
+In both groups, loss conditions had anteriorly focused theta activity while gain conditions involved both anterior maxima (primarily for $\theta$ 2) as well as posterior maxima (primarily for $\theta$ 1) (Fig. 4, Panels A and B).